KumariAnjali40/Linux_Command/README.md

 - step 1 = > we have to know the type of file system. for this we have to run ====> blkid .
 - step 2 => after knowing the file system we have to run the command for extending the size of volume . ==> resize2fs /dev/xvdf

+- but this command is for if the type of file system is ext2 ext3 ext4 . and if the file system is xfs then the command is

+- growpart /dev/xvda 1

+- xfs_growfs /dev/xvda1

+- By Default the type of file system is xfs.
    ```